GerHobbelt/json5/README.md

 JSON is an excellent data format, but we think it can be better.

-**JSON5 is a proposed extension to JSON** that aims to make it easier for *humans to write and maintain* by hand.
-It does this by adding some minimal syntax features directly from ECMAScript 5.
+**JSON5 is an extension to JSON** that aims to make it easier for *humans to write and maintain* by hand by adding minimal syntax features directly from ECMAScript 5.

 JSON5 remains a **strict subset of JavaScript**, adds **no new data types**,